tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

     TESS mag = 18.00, calculated using Tmag was provided.
     1-sigma scatter in 1440 min = 51045 ppm.

-You can also run on a comma-seperated variable file with magnitudes.
+You can also run on a comma-separated variable file with magnitudes.
 The header of the file must contain one or more of Tmag, Vmag, Jmag, Bmag, Bphmag, Ksmag, Hmag, and Gmag.
-Not all the magnitues need to be included in the file and the columns can be in any order.
+Not all the magnitudes need to be included in the file and the columns can be in any order.

 A new csv file will be created with two columns: TESS mag and 1-sigma noise level in parts-per-million.